 A good patio umbrella adds an extra level of elegance and beauty to your backyards, patios, decks, and gardens.
 Using a quality patio umbrella provides you with coolness and fashionable charm for your outdoor activities.
 With patio umbrellas, you can enjoy nature without sacrificing style or comfort.

 A patio umbrella is manufactured in a way that the table acts as its stabilization system.
 A weighted base could also be used to keep the patio umbrella straight, but it is not necessarily essential compared to the market umbrella.
 Most times, the table brace is enough to provide the patio umbrella with stability and balance.

 In manufacturing a patio umbrella, the materials needed include wood, fiberglass, or aluminum.
 For its canopy, patio umbrella manufacturers use polyester or Sunbrella fabric.
-A patio umbrella’s canopy could come in the octagonal, rectangular, and square shapes.
+A patio umbrella’s canopy could come in octagonal, rectangular, and square shapes.

 1. Traditional Table Patio Umbrella

 This is the most common type of patio umbrella.
 A traditional table patio umbrella is usually placed in a patio table’s hole.
 This umbrella could come with a base for extra stability; however, the patio table is its primary form of stabilization.
 This patio umbrella has its pole made from aluminum or wood.

 Tilting umbrellas make it possible for you to maneuver your umbrella’s canopy to the exact position you want shaded, without you having to lift the whole umbrella.
 Tilting umbrellas come with a pivoting feature, an additional joint that allows the pole to rotate.
 And because of its flexibility, you are shaded as much as you want from the scorching heat.